rinvex/laravel-repositories/README.md

         | Cache Lifetime
         |--------------------------------------------------------------------------
         |
-        | Here you may specify the number of minutes that you wish the cache
+        | Here you may specify the number of seconds that you wish the cache
         | to be remembered before it expires.
 If you want the cache to be
         | remembered forever, set this option to -1.
 0 means disabled.
         |